ansible-collections/community.zabbix/README.md

 ### Requirements

-Each component in this collection requires additional dependencies.
+Some of the components in this collection requires additional dependencies.
 Review components you are interested in by visiting links present in the [Included content](#included-content) section.

-This is especially important for some of the Zabbix roles that require you to **install additional standalone roles** from Ansible Galaxy.

-For the majority of modules, however, you can get away with just:

-#### Ansible 2.10 and higher

-With the release of Ansible 2.10, modules have been moved into collections.
-With the exception of ansible.builtin modules, this means additonal collections must be installed in order to use modules such as seboolean (now ansible.posix.seboolean).
-The following collections are now frequently required: `ansible.posix` and `community.general`.
-Installing the collections:
+While the various roles and modules may work with earlier versions of Python and Ansible, they are only tested and maintained against Ansible Core >= 2.15 and python >= 3.9

+#### External Collections

+Additional collections may be required when running the various roles.

+* `ansible.posix`:  Required if using SELinux portion of any roles
+* `ansible.general`:  Required if using SELinux portion of any roles
+* `ansible.netcommon`:  Required when using the agent role
+* `community.mysql`:  Required for the proxy or server roles if using MySQL
+* `community.postgresql`:  Required for the proxy or server roles if using PostgreSQL
+* `community.windows`:  Required for the agent role if installing on Windows

 ```bash
 ansible-galaxy collection install ansible.posix